-One woman who said Epstein molested her was found dead of a heroin overdose last year, leaving behind a young son.
+One woman who said Epstein molested her was found dead of a heroin overdose in 2017, leaving behind a young son.

 The FBI had prepared a 53-page sex crimes indictment for Epstein in 2007 that could have sent him to prison for life, according to the Herald.
 Instead, he cut a deal with Alexander Acosta, then the US attorney in Miami, which allowed him to serve just 13 months — not in federal or state prison, but in a private wing of a Palm Beach county jail.

 He was granted work release to go to a “comfortable office” for 12 hours a day, six days a week, despite the fact that the Palm Beach Sheriff’s Department prohibited work release for sex offenders.